Bodrum or Antalya: Antalya vs Bodrum Breakdown

 • Compared with Bodrum, the top sights outside of the city are less accessible by public transportation in Antalya.
 You’ll probably need a Turkey rental car to visit the area’s tourist attractions

-• Nightlife in Bodrum happens in the city center—and particularly in nearby Gumbet—while in Antalya, nightlife mainly takes place in the all-inclusive resorts rather than inside the city.
+• Nightlife in Bodrum happens in the city center—particularly in nearby Gumbet—while in Antalya, nightlife mainly occurs in all-inclusive resorts rather than inside the city.
 If you’d like to party and mingle, Bodrum might be a better choice

 Day Trips From Antalya